A1-0123/class-activities/3 - OOP/week5/parcel.md

 Please refer to the documentation of GitHub Secrets and Vercel for more details and best practices on managing and using secrets in your workflows and deployments.

 ---

-Certainly!
-Here's an example of a folder structure for a modern website built with Parcel.js and SCSS:

 ```
 ├── src